linn-guo/linn-guo.github.io/2025/zeno1/index.md

 Zhuangzi's Stick

-Zhuangzi once said:
-“A foot-long stick, if halved each day, will never be used up.”
+> Zhuangzi once said: “A foot-long stick, if halved each day, will never be used up.”

 This expresses the idea of infinite divisibility—no matter how many times you cut it in half, there is always something left.

 Is that similar to our "treasure hunting", or any contradiction between the two stories?

-The story isn't over yet — let's stay tuned! ^_^
+The story is continuing — let's stay tuned! ^_^